Han Xin: Investiture as the commander-in-chief

 In April of that year, Liu Bang faced a mass desertion of soldiers.
 Han Xin figured that despite both Xiahou Ying and Xiao He having recommended him to Liu Bang, Liu Bang did not use him, so he saw no reason to stay and also deserted.
 When Xiao He heard that Han Xin had left, he immediately rushed to personally find Han Xin and bring him back, and did not manage to inform Liu Bang in time.
 Xiao He eventually caught up with Han Xin and managed to persuade Han Xin to go back with him.
 This event gave rise to the saying, "Xiao He chases Han Xin under the moonlight" (蕭何月下追韓信).
 In the meantime, Liu Bang had a nervous breakdown after hearing that Xiao He had left him.
 When Xiao He returned after a few days, while Liu Bang was relieved, he was also furious.
 He angrily asked Xiao He, "Why did you run away?"
 Xiao He explained, "I did not run away; I was chasing down Han Xin."
 Liu Bang got angry again, saying, "There were dozens of deserters, yet you did not chase after them.
 When you say that you chased after Han Xin, you must be lying to me."
-Xiao He then explained Han Xin's talent and forcibly insisted that Liu Bang immediately promote Han Xin to the highest rank in the army, the Commander-in-Chief (大將軍).
+Xiao He then explained Han Xin's talent and forcibly insisted that Liu Bang immediately promote Han Xin to the highest rank in the army, the Grand General (大將軍).
 Xiao He also chided Liu Bang's usual ill-mannered behaviour, demanding that Liu Bang hold a formal ceremony for the event.
 Liu Bang relented and held a special ceremony for Han Xin's appointment.

-Conquering the Three Qins
+Reconquering the Three Qins

 After the ceremony, Han Xin analysed the situation for Liu Bang and devised a plan to conquer Xiang Yu's Western Chu kingdom.
 In late 206 BCE, Liu Bang's forces left Hanzhong and prepared to attack the Three Qins in Guanzhong.
 Han Xin ordered some soldiers to pretend to repair the gallery roads linking Guanzhong and Hanzhong, while sending another army to secretly pass through Chencang and make a surprise attack on Zhang Han.
 Zhang Han was caught off guard and the Han forces emerged victorious, proceeding to take over Sima Xin and Dong Yi's kingdoms.
-The strategy employed by Han Xin, known as mingxiu zhandao, andu Chencang (明修棧道, 暗度陳倉; lit. "appearing to repair the gallery roads while making secret advances through Chencang"), became one of the Thirty-Six Stratagems.
+The strategy employed by Han Xin, known as mingxiu zhandao, andu Chencang (明修棧道, 暗度陳倉; lit. "appearing to repair the gallery roads while making secret advances through Chencang"), later became one of the Thirty-Six Stratagems.